Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Studying Economics means: You will analyze large- and small-scale economic activities, i.e. developments in the global economy and individual companies.

 This study programme will first introduce you to the basic principles of economics and business administration as well as the theoretical and mathematical methods that you will need to describe and analyze economic contexts.
 You can tailor your studies to match your personal interests by selecting a specialization track and by integrating an internship or study abroad semester into your curriculum.
-In this way, you can adapt your study plan to match your personal career goals.

 |Degree||Bachelor of Science|